Axia-Tech/AXIA-wiki/docs/learn/learn-bridges.md

 denominated in ERC-20 tokens on `side`.
 Conversely, ERC-20 tokens deposited back into the contract on `side` can free up Ether on `main`.

-> To learn more on how Bitcoin and Ethereum can Cooperate and Collaborate Through AXIASolar, check
+> To learn more on how Bitcoin and Ethereum can Cooperate and Collaborate Through AXIACoin, check
 > out this explainer video [here](https://www.youtube.com/watch?v=rvoFUiOR3cM)

 ### via Higher-Order Protocols